 But it doesn’t change the greater work, one residing beyond self to others.
 It’s wrapped up in some questions, should we choose to answer them.

-What if The Most High is wanting us to see beyond our personal recovery to help someone else?
+What if God is wanting us to see beyond our personal recovery to help someone else?

-What if, on this spiritual fishing boat, our Savior is directing us to pursue the deep haul of reconciliation?
+What if, on this spiritual fishing boat, Jesus is directing us to pursue the deep haul of reconciliation?

 Before we nay say, right off the bat, let’s first look at the result of following His instructions...

 “He said, ‘Throw your net on the right side of the boat and you will find some.’
 When they did, they were unable to haul the net in because of the large number of fish.”

 This boat trip is often mentioned within the context of salvation.
 And yes, that is there.
 Yeah, we’re fishing for souls.

 But what if these scriptures also challenge us to go still further, beyond “saving someone?”